davidconcepcionf/thapi/README.md

 **http://127.0.0.1:8000/front**

-You can try the endpoint directly making a POST request from Postman to this url
+You can directly try the endpoint making a POST request with a REST client like Postman to this url

 **127.0.0.1:8000/api/calculator**